JoeChen322/QiaoLibriciLiHuang_DevOps_first_part/readme.md

 - **Google Test setup**: Integrated GTest as a submodule and resolved linking issues.
 - **CI environment issues**: Addressed missing package errors by installing system dependencies in the workflow.

-### ❌ Remaining

-- Some tests depend on external files (e.g., image data), which slows down test runs and complicates mocking.

 ---

 ## 📄 License